 1 – Cut out pattern

-Cut out pattern pieces.
+Cut out pattern pieces for child apron tutorial.
 You will need to cut 2 of the top – One of the front and one of the liner.Cut 1 of the liner bodice.
 Fold up or cut off the bottom pattern to the front line on the front of the pattern.Cut 1 of the front bodice .Note: I chose to make the front and back from separate fabrics, but they can be the same.
 Be sure if you use different fabrics that when you cut the liner you either flip over the pattern, or place the pattern on the wrong side of the cloth so it will line up properly.

 1.b Additional pieces to cut